RELIC: Investigating Large Language Model Responses using Self-Consistency: The System

 \subsubsection{Keyword Annotation}

-As introduced in Section \ref{sec:alg-question}, we retrieve the answers from the top response and additional samples regarding the natural language questions generated from atomic claims.
+~ As introduced in Section \ref{sec:alg-question}, we retrieve the answers from the top response and additional samples regarding the natural language questions generated from atomic claims.
 The answers from the presented response, typically nouns or noun phrases, e.g., ``football player'', are considered to be keywords that convey concrete and important information.
 The answers from the additional samples are considered alternatives, which are different options regarding the question.

 To convey the divergence between keywords and their alternatives, we propose a small word-scale visualization design that utilizes bars to display the proportions of different categories of alternatives (\autoref{fig:keyword} left).
 The length of the bar encodes the proportions of samples, providing supporting, contradicted, and neutral alternatives.
-The color usage ensures that viewers with color blindness can also distinguish them.
-The empty space in the axis represents the samples where no valid alternatives can be found.
-In these samples, such information does not occur and is implicitly mentioned so that no corresponding tokens can be found.
+The colors used are designed to be friendly for people with color blindness.
+The empty space in the axis represents the samples where such information does not occur and is implicitly mentioned so that no corresponding tokens can be found.

 After clicking a \view{Keyword Annotation}, users can inspect the details of its alternatives through an options list embedded in the text (\autoref{fig:keyword} right).
 Each option in the list represents a cluster of alternatives with the same meanings.
 A bar encodes the number of corresponding samples for each option, and its color indicates the entailment relationship between the alternatives and the primary answer.
 Some alternatives support the focal answer but do not semantically equal the focal answers.
 These alternatives may carry additional information (e.g., defensive midfielder vs. footballer) to which users may pay more attention.